Gastronomy Tours was awarded by IGCAT as one of the “Top 10 Websites for Foodie Travelers for 2025”!

 Grevena is without a doubt the Greek mushroom capital: Aside from being home to a great number of mushroom lovers, it also has a Mushroom Park where related events are held.

 In Grevena, however, mushroom picking and consumption are not a recent trend.
-Locals have always collected mushrooms, and they could be found in all homes, fresh or dried.
+Locals have always collected mushrooms, which can be found in all homes, fresh or dried.
 Indeed, they were a particularly crucial part of the diets of the locals during World War II and the Greek Civil War.

 For some years now, thanks to the work of different mushroom associations and local authorities, mushroom picking has been developed as a tourism attraction, and the number of species known to collectors has increased.